The Arc-Floer conjecture for plane curves: Introduction

 Let $f \in \C\{z_0,\dots,z_n\}$ be a convergent power series that defines an isolated hypersurface singularity at the origin.
 The celebrated Monodromy Conjecture \cite[\S 2.4]{denef1998} aims to establish a connection between the \emph{contact loci} of $f$ (of algebraic nature) and the \emph{Milnor fiber} of $f$ (of topological nature).
 In this paper we follow the philosophy of \cite{budur2020cohomology} to strengthen the connection between these two invariants from a different point of view.

-First let us recall what these objects consist on.
-For every integer $m \geq 1$, we define the \emph{$m$-th restricted contact locus} of $f$, denoted by $\mathcal{X}_m$, to be the set of $m$-jets in $\C^{n+1}$ centered at $0$ with intersection multiplicity $m$ with $f$ and angular component 1.
-This family of arcs defines a complex affine algebraic variety (possibly singular).
+For every integer $m \geq 1$, the \emph{restricted $m$-contact locus} of $f$, denoted by $\X_m$, is the set of $m$-jets in $\C^{n+1}$ centered at $0$ with intersection multiplicity $m$ with $f$ and angular component 1, see Definition \ref{contact-locus-def}.
+Since $\X_m$ is defined by polynomial equations, it is a (possibly singular) complex affine algebraic variety.

 On the other hand, it is a classical result by Milnor \cite[Ch.
 5]{milnor1968} that there exist $0 < \delta \ll \varepsilon \ll 1$ such that